 As of the date of this Information Statement, we are a wholly owned subsidiary of Xerox.
 Accordingly, no public market for our common stock currently exists, although a "when-issued" market in our common stock may develop prior to the Distribution.
 See "-Trading Prior to the Distribution Date" below for an explanation of a "when-issued" market.
-We intend to list our shares of common stock on the New York Stock Exchange under the symbol "CNDT."
+We intend to list our shares of common stock on under the symbol "."